Advertising Effectiveness Benchmarks: Brand and Outcomes Lift Insights

 The analysis presented here is a small sampling of what’s available in our larger quarterly report.
 In this quarterly report - available for download now - marketers can dive into:

-Our four core buy / sales cycle categories include consumables, goods, services, and vehicles.
+Our four core categories include consumables, goods, services, and vehicles.
 Examine benchmark data from this perspective to gain the scale of higher-order benchmarks without losing all the granularity that industry-level benchmarks offer.

-See the exact benchmark values underlying all ‘industry multiplier’ calculations from this article.
-Examine other brand and outcome lift metrics beyond the four discussed in-depth here, and consider building your own multipliers for specific industry x metric combinations.
+See the exact benchmark values underlying all industry multiplier calculations from this article.
+Examine other brand and outcome lift metrics beyond the four discussed in-depth here, and consider building your own multipliers for specific industry and metric combinations.

-Following our recent deep-dive reporting on social media benchmarks (see our article here), we provide an update on how social media advertising performance stacks up to other channels.
-See where social media shines brightly, and where other channels have their own advantages.
+Learn how social media advertising performance stacks up to other channels.
+See where social media shines brightly, and where other channels have their own advantages (see our report here).

 Interested in learning more about DISQO’s most recent ad effectiveness benchmarks?
 Download our latest report.